 - It applies to a Plan which is funded by rollover and all Plans included in the same application. - All claims will be subjected to the terms and conditions of the applicable Accelerated Protection Plan you applied for and where applicable, the special condition(s) that you've agreed to. - If Life Insurance and/or TPD Insurance is structured through superannuation, any benefit payable under Interim Rollover Cover Benefit will be paid to the Life Insured or to the estate of the Life Insured as applicable. - If Income Protection is structured through superannuation, any benefits payable under Interim Rollover Cover Benefit will be paid to the Life Insured or to the estate of the Life Insured as applicable.
-Benefits payable from the Policy start date will be paid to the Policy Owner. - Any claim paid because of the Interim Rollover Cover Benefit will not affect our offer of insurance provided you have complied with your duty to take reasonable care not to make a misrepresentation. - The Interim Rollover Cover Benefit does not apply where a policy being replaced is not cancelled.
+Benefits payable from the Policy start date will be paid to the Policy Owner. - Any claim paid because of the Interim Rollover Cover Benefit will not affect our offer of insurance provided you have complied with your duty of disclosure. - The Interim Rollover Cover Benefit does not apply where a policy being replaced is not cancelled.